Soong19/NanoDB/doc/lab2.md

   inner and left-outer joins
 * Create some automated tests to ensure that your inner- and outer-join support works correctly
+* Implement a processor on aggregation that scans and transforms expressions, identifies and replaces aggregate functions

 Before starting the assignment, read [数据库内核杂谈](https://www.infoq.cn/theme/46) first.